'I Long Regretted Bitterly, and Still Regret That I Had Not Given It To Him'

 And yet, some parents are still worried about how their children will react to these safe and effective vaccines.
 Reasons for their hesitancy are broad, but hesitancy about medical interventions to resist infectious disease is nothing new in the United States—and can be traced back as far as the nation’s earliest days.

-One of America’s Founding Fathers penned a timely message for parents about the importance of protecting children from infectious disease.
+In the late 18th century, one of America’s Founding Fathers penned a timely message for parents about the importance of protecting children from infectious disease.
 It came from painful first-hand experience; as a 30-year-old father, Benjamin Franklin lost the youngest of his two sons, Francis Folger Franklin to smallpox on Nov.
 21, 1736, in Philadelphia.
 Francis was four years old.
 As Franklin wrote about this personal tragedy in his posthumously-published autobiography:

 Smallpox epidemics occurred periodically in colonial America, says Howard Markel, pediatrician and Director, Center for the History of Medicine at the University of Michigan.
 Vaccinations weren’t available yet, so physicians offered inoculations, a dangerous procedure in which doctors filled a deep incision in the arm with the pus of a smallpox patient.